showierdata9978/Pickaxe-mod/README.md

 - Auto /c l (Disabled by default)
 - Icon x, y (0, 0) by default
 - Enable/disable icons (off by default)
-- Keybinds
+- Keybindings
    - @up (default R)
-- Various CCT Options
+   - Notes (Default N)
-- Enable / desable plot ads
+- Enable / disable plot ads

 ## Acknowledgements

 - Sputt for creating Pickaxe
 - Heptor / baltdev for creating the mod before this
+- AlignedCookie88 for updating imgui-mc to 1.20.4 (and being a DF player!)

 ## Screenshots